One Piece season 18

 The eighteenth season of the One Piece anime television series was produced by Toei Animation, and directed by Toshinori Fukuzawa, Satoshi Ito, and Tatsuya Nagamine.
 The season began broadcasting in Japan on Fuji Television from June 26, 2016 to April 2, 2017.
 Like the rest of the series, it follows the adventures of Monkey D. Luffy and his Straw Hat Pirates.
 The season contains three story arcs.

-"Silver Mine" deals with Luffy and Bartolomeo getting kidnapped by the Silver Pirate Alliance.
-The story arc, called "Zou", adapts material beginning from the middle of the 80th volume to the middle of the 82nd volume of the manga by Eiichiro Oda.
+The "Silver Mine" story arc, being an original story of the anime, deals with Luffy and Bartolomeo getting kidnapped by the Silver Pirate Alliance; the story also serves as an introduction to the events of the film One Piece Film: Gold.
+The "Zou" story arc adapts material beginning from the middle of the 80th volume to the middle of the 82nd volume of the manga by Eiichiro Oda.
 The Straw Hats arrived at Zou to reunite with Sanji and the others, only to discover Sanji has been swept up in a personal conflict and that Zou has been under siege by the Beasts Pirates.
-"Marine Rookie" deals with Luffy robbing a marine base for food after running out of it on the ship.
+The "Marine Rookie" story arc, also an original story of the anime, deals with Luffy robbing a marine base for food after running out of it on the ship.

 Only a single piece of theme music is used for this season.
 The opening theme, titled "We Can" (ウィーキャン!), is performed by Kishidan and Hiroshi Kitadani.
 However, from episodes 753–756 in the Japanese broadcast only due to licensing reasons and as to promote One Piece Film: Gold, there is a special opening movie featuring scenes from the afterformentioned film.